 | By Trina Ryan

 Known for its enchanting beaches, secluded springs and year-round sunshine, Florida brims with natural resources.
-And lately it’s made great strides in using those resources for good.
+And lately, it’s made great strides in using those resources for good.
 Consider what the state has accomplished this year alone.

 In January, Florida Power and Light Co., the state’s largest electric provider, announced it would install more than 30 million solar panels by 2030.
-According to FPL, if it meets this installation goal within the given time frame, it could increase solar energy use 20 percent and decrease carbon dioxide emissions (the greatest cause of air pollution) 67 percent.
+According to FPL, if it meets this installation goal within the given time frame, it could increase solar energy use by 20 percent and decrease carbon dioxide emissions (the greatest cause of air pollution) 67 percent.

 Its mission: to make Florida a “world leader in the production of solar energy,” the Juno Beach-based utility says.